rebsonoliveira/sql-server/README.md

 Each sample should be in its own folder with a README.md file that follows the [template](README_samples_template.md).
 Generated files (e.g., .exe or .bacpac) and user configuration settings (e.g., .user) should not be committed to GitHub.

 ## Cloning only a subset of the repo (with sparse checkout)
 You can follow the steps below to clone individual files from the sql-server-samples git repo.

-Note: The folowing script clones only the files under the **features** and **demos** folders.
+Note: The following script clones only the files under the **features** and **demos** folders.
 ```
 git clone -n https://github.com/Microsoft/sql-server-samples.\sql-server-samples
 cd sql-server-samples